 The County has entered into a tax abatement agreement with Puris Proteins LLC, under Minnesota Statutes §469.1812 through 469.1815.
 The abatement agreement shall be for 20 years and shall apply to the property taxes payable in the years 2022 through 2041.
 The abatement shall be for 100% of the County's share of the increase in ad valorem property taxes generated by the Property resulting from development on the parcels which are attributable to the Project.
 The County will recapture the abated taxes through continued operations of local business and increased employment.
-As of December 31, 2021, the County had not abated any taxes related to this program.
+For the year ended December 31, 2022, the County abated taxes of \$5,339.
 The County has not made any commitments as part of the agreement other than to reduce taxes.